-Labor Day, on the first Monday in September honors the American labor movement.
+Labor Day, on the first Monday in September, honors U.S. workers and the labor movement.
 It’s the unofficial end of summer in the United States.

 Labor Day 2019 is Monday, September 2.